mendix/docs/content/appstore/modules/gallery.md

 ### 4.1 Drop-Down Sort

 The Drop-Down Sort widget is a widget you can use in combination with the Gallery widget.
-The Drop-Down Sort widget just needs to be placed inside a composable region of the Gallery widget after defining the sorting attributes in the Gallery widget's `Sorting tab`.
+The Drop-Down Sort widget just needs to be placed inside a composable region of the Gallery widget after defining the sorting attributes in the Gallery widget's **Sorting** tab.

 The Drop-Down Sort widget has two options you can set:

 * Empty option caption: value to be used when no value is selected
 * Screen reader caption: value to be announced by screen readers when using assistive technology

 ## 5 Troubleshooting

 The new Gallery widget uses [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) as its base for styling.
 If you need to combine rows or columns you can achieve this using the following helper classes in the `Dynamic item class`:

 * `widget-gallery-column-span-1` until `widget-gallery-column-span-12`: these classes merge column spaces, pushing items to a new row when the selected amount is reached for each platform
 * `widget-gallery-row-span-1` until `widget-gallery-row-span-12`: these classes merge row spaces, pushing items into new columns or rows when needed